- 23 Aug 2023

 Airtable Sync integration: Emailed data

-Airtable Sync integrations allow you to bring information from external tools into Airtable.
-Many external systems have features that can send a CSV file attachment (or .xls and .xlsx files) via email on a regular basis.
+Learn how to use the Airtable Sync integration feature to bring information from external applications into a single, centralized table within Airtable.
+Many external systems have features that can send a CSV or .xlsx file attachment via email on a regular basis.
 This external source sync feature allows you to leverage that functionality to sync external data from a system without a specific native Airtable integration into an Airtable base.

 If needed, you can edit the prefix of the email address to something else.
 This prefix will become the table name of the synced table created at the end of your initial sync setup.
 You can use this to add a word or phrase that’ll help you identify this email address (in your email contacts suggestions, for example).

 Whether you altered the prefix of the email or not, click the “Copy email” button and move on to the next step.

 If you choose to change the prefix of the email address we generate, remember that only lowercase, alphanumeric, and the special characters